mwtuni/loremaster/README.md

 # LoreMaster Plugin for NVIDIA G-Assist

 **Talk to your favorite game characters using natural language.**
-LoreMaster brings game characters to life using voice synthesis and GPT-4o integration.
-Ask lore questions, request puzzle solutions, or just challenge Cloud about his oversized sword.
+LoreMaster brings game characters to life using real-time voice synthesis, GPT-4o or Ollama-based LLMs, and now Vision-Language Models (VLMs).
+Ask lore questions, request puzzle solutions, or challenge Cloud about his oversized sword — — and if the question requires it, game characters can literally see your screen.
+Ask things like, “Look at that — what monster is it?!”

-Built in under 24 hours for the [NVIDIA Project G-Assist Hackathon](https://developer.nvidia.com/g-assist-hackathon)
+Built in under 24 hours for the [NVIDIA Project G-Assist Hackathon](https://developer.nvidia.com/g-assist-hackathon), but still evolving here in dev!
 Tag: `#AIonRTXHackathon` • Twitter: [@NVIDIAGeForce](https://twitter.com/NVIDIAGeForce)

 ![Cloud holding a sword](resources/cloud_holding_a_sword.png)